FarmDyn/documentation/docs/template/plant_nutrition.md

                                                      ;
 ```

-The SIMPLACE results contains scenarios, captured in the set intensities, with and without residue removal.
-Therebey, it is assumed that straw from
+The SIMPLACE results contain scenarios, captured in the set intensities, with and without residue removal.
+Thereby, it is assumed that straw from
 cereal production can be sold.
 The following equation maps the cropping activities on the variable *v\_residuesRemoval*
 which is used in other parts of FarmDyn to calculate the costs and revenues related to residue removal.